haleema-21/general-health-chatbot/README.md

 ---

 ## 💬 Example Questions to Try

-What is a balanced diet?
+• What is a balanced diet?
-How much water should I drink daily?
+• How much water should I drink daily?
-What are some home remedies for cough?
+• What are some home remedies for cough?
-How often should I exercise to stay healthy?
-What are the benefits of eating fruits regularly?
-How do I treat a minor burn at home?
+• How do I treat a minor burn at home?
-What is the normal human body temperature?
+• What is the normal body temperature?
-How to manage stress effectively?
+• How to manage stress effectively?
-What are the early signs of diabetes?
+• What are the early signs of diabetes?
-What is hyperventilation and how is it treated?
+• What is hyperventilation?
-What should I eat to improve my immunity?
+• What should I eat to improve immunity?
-How can I sleep better at night?
+• How can I sleep better at night?

 ---
 ## 🌱 Future Improvements

 🔐 Add authentication for user sessions

 🌐 Deploy on platforms like Render or Vercel

 🗣️ Add speech-to-text feature

 📊 Add analytics to track question trends

 ---